hrubanj/webpage/_posts/2024-03-18-controlling-home-power-plant-with-ai-part-2.markdown

 ```

 Then, we distribute the production over the day using sunlight intensity approximation (see [this](https://astronomy.stackexchange.com/a/25801) StackExchange answer).
-I.e., we basically estimate the electricity production from the angle of the sun and the time of the day.
+I.e., we basically estimate the electricity production from the angle of sun rays and the time of the day.

-Off course, e are neglecting many factors such as cloud coverage, temperature, etc.
+Off course, we are neglecting many factors such as cloud cover, temperature, etc.
 Time will tell if the approximation is good enough.

 ### Predicting consumption
-How consumption is distributed over the day plays a major role in the optimization.
+When and how much electricity is consumed throughout the day massively influences the optimization results.
 We decided that we will not try to schedule consumption, at least in this version.
 I.e., we will not launch home appliances at specific times, or recommend users to do so.
 We only predict what the consumption will be in each period and optimize power plant settings based on that.